f5devcentral/f5-automation-labs/docs/class1/module3/lab1.rst

       }
    }

-In this lab we will use the :guilabel:`Runner`, introduced in previous labs to complete the onboarding of the Ansible Tower device.
+In this lab we will use the :guilabel:`Runner`, introduced in previous labs, to complete the onboarding of the Ansible Tower device.
 The onboarding process creates the initial configuration required to start utilizing Ansible Tower with BIG-IP.

 Ansible Tower Overview
 ~~~~~~~~~~~~~~~~~~~~~~

-Before looking at the details of the onboarding process, lets discuss the new
+Before looking at the details of the onboarding process, let's discuss the new
 components Ansible Tower introduces to our toolchain.
 Some of the components are
 general Ansible terms and
 not specific to Tower.
 As mentioned earlier we will be focusing primarily on the